HarshTomar7/Financial_Loan_Analysis/README.md

 - Which borrowers are risky?
 - Where are the losses coming from?

-I took a dataset of **38,576 real loan records** and answered these questions using SQL, Python, and Power BI.
+I took a dataset of **38,576 real loan records** and answered these questions using SQL and Power BI.

 ---